My Heart Goes Boom!

 My Heart Goes Boom!
 (Explota, explota) is a 2020 Spanish jukebox musical comedy film directed by Nacho Álvarez, starring Ingrid García-Jonsson and Verónica Echegui.
-The film is based on songs by Italian artist Raffaella Carrà.
+The film is based on songs by Italian artist Raffaella Carrà, with the original title being taken from the Spanish-language lyrics of her hit "A far l'amore comincia tu".

 The film was nominated for three Goya Awards and three Feroz Awards.